hotosm/osm-export-tool/README.md

 # Get involved!

 This is the source code for the web service available at [export.hotosm.org](https://export.hotosm.org).
-If you would like to export OSM data offline without using the web site, you can access the separate command line tool and Python Library.
+If you would like to export OSM data offline without using the website, you can access the separate command line tool and Python Library.
 This repository is at [github.com/osm-export-tool-python](https://github.com/hotosm/osm-export-tool-python).

 # Product Roadmap
 We have included below a reference to the HOT Export Tool Product Roadmap [subject to change].
 We hope it is a useful reference for anyone wanting to get involved.